FAQ's About Juveniles and Juvenile Court

 Can my child be emancipated?

 Utah has an emancipation law which allows minors 16 and older to petition the juvenile court for emancipation.
-In order to grant emancipation, a court must find that the minor has the ability and capacity to manage his or her own affairs and to live independently from his or her parents or guardian.
+In order to grant emancipation, a court must find that the minor has the ability and capacity to manage their own affairs and to live independently from their parents or guardian.
 Once a minor is emancipated, parents are not held accountable for the child's welfare.
 Parents cannot be emancipated from their child; only the child may petition for emancipation.
 Emancipation forms are available on the court's website.

 Do parents have to attend court hearings?